mariomac/pipes/docs/tutorial/b-highlevel/01-basic-nodes/README.md

-# Tutorial 02: basic nodes in High-Level API
+# High-Level API tutorial 01: basic nodes in High-Level API

 In the previous tutorial about the [basics of the low-level API](../lowlevel/01-nodes/), the nodes of the example graph were explicitly instantiated and connected with the `SendTo`